sanneck/github-secrets/README.md

 `./github-secrets -o meta`

-* Clone all the github repositories from the organization's members:
+* Clone all github repositories of members of the specified organization:

 `./github-secrets -om meta`